Leggett-Garg inequalities for multitime processes: Introduction

 \section{Introduction}

-The Bell or Clauser-Horne-Shimony-Holt (CHSH) inequalities \cite{Bell,CHSH} are known to be able to test the local realism of a physical theory.
-The violation of these inequalities in quantum theory shows that quantum theory is not locally realistic, which means there exist nonlocal quantum correlations that are inconsistent with a local hidden-variable theory.
-According to Fine's theorem \cite{Fine}, the CHSH inequalities are the necessary and sufficient conditions for the local realism.
-In this sense, the violation of the CHSH inequalities is a clear-cut witness for the violation of local realism, or equivalently, the existence of quantum correlations.
+The Bell inequalities or Clauser-Horne-Shimony-Holt (CHSH) inequalities \cite{Bell,CHSH} serve as fundamental tests for local realism in physical theories.
+Quantum theory's violation of these inequalities demonstrates its departure from local hidden-variable theories, revealing inherent nonlocal quantum correlations.
+Fine's theorem \cite{Fine} establishes that the CHSH inequalities represent both necessary and sufficient conditions for local realism, making their violation an unambiguous indicator of nonclassical correlations.